atet/regex/README.md

 john.txt:MOZART PIANO SONATA 11.M4A
 ```

-* Almost, looks like "mp3" was removed, but not "m4a", let's be more specific to say that you need a space before the number
+* Almost, looks like "mp3" was removed, but not "m4a", **let's be more specific to say that you need a space before the number**
+   * NOTE: Spaces in the regex command are considered as literal spaces to be looked for in a pattern

 ```
 $ grep -Ei "mozart|beethoven" * | grep -E " [0-9]+.+"